Scary Story Contest

-Teens aged 16 and up can earn volunteer hours helping adults gain confidence with a variety of technologies such as tablets, computers and eBook readers.
+Teens aged 16 and up can earn volunteer hours helping adults gain confidence with a variety of technologies such as tablets and computers.
 Teens will work one-to-one with individuals in a group setting to teach basic use of these technologies and troubleshoot simple technology issues.
 All volunteers receive training, and learn customer services and instructional skills in a safe, supervised group setting.

 » Tech Cafe volunteer information handout